Professional Skills for Research Leaders

 Mentors will have the following characteristics:

-- experienced senior academics;
+- experienced senior academics or researchers;

 - highly respected in their community;